dfcastellanos/MEPLS/doc/tutorial/step1.md

 force responsible of activating slip events.
 In the case of crystal plasticity, this corresponds to the resolved shear stress on the slip plane.

-Slip systems have a critical shear stress called threshold, @ref mepls::slip::Slip<dim>::threshold.
+Slip systems have a critical shear stress \f$ \tau^{\rm c} > 0\f$ called threshold, @ref mepls::slip::Slip<dim>::threshold.
-For @ref example::slip::Scalar<dim>, the threshold is randomly distributed to represent microstructural disorder.
+For @ref example::slip::Scalar<dim>, the threshold is randomly distributed to represent microstructural disorder (i.e., the threshold is spatially heterogeneous), and is considered symmetric, i.e., the same for \f$ \theta=0 \f$ and \f$ \theta = \pi/2 \f$.
 In the case of crystals disorder is originated by imperfections, such as lattice dislocations.
-We remark that different classes of elements could include other sources of randomness, such as randomly oriented local slip planes or a varying number of them, heterogeneous elastic properties, local damage accumulation etc.
+We remark that, depending on the model, we might consider different classes of elements, which include other sources of randomness, such as randomly oriented local slip planes or a varying number of them, heterogeneous elastic properties, local damage accumulation etc (see @ref Step6).

-Another important member of the slip class is the barrier, @ref mepls::slip::Slip<dim>::barrier.
-The barrier measures the difference between the threshold and the effective shear stress.
-It plays a role similar to a local yield function.
+Another important member of the slip class is the barrier \f$ \Delta\tau^{\rm c}\f$,
+@ref mepls::slip::Slip<dim>::barrier.
+The barrier measures the difference between the threshold and the effective shear stress, \f$ \Delta\tau^{\rm c} = \tau^{\rm c} - \tau \f$.
+It plays a role similar to a local yield function, and will be used for controlling the activation of slip events.

 ```cpp